indieopensource/open-dev-time-block/terms.md

 #### <a id="Blue_Oak_By_Default"></a>Blue Oak By Default

-Dy default, the terms are the latest version of The Blue Oak Model License on blueoakcouncil.org.
+By default, the terms are the latest version of The Blue Oak Model License on blueoakcouncil.org.

 #### <a id="Copyleft_When_Required"></a>Copyleft When Required